 Former U.S. Principal Deputy Director of National Intelligence

-As a Rubenstein Fellow, Gordon will teach courses in political science and public policy on issues related to national security and leadership in the public sphere.
-Gordon will be hosted by the Duke Program in American Grand Strategy and affiliated with the Sanford School of Public Policy and the Fuqua School of Business.
+As a Rubenstein Fellow, Gordon taught courses in political science and public policy on issues related to national security and leadership in the public sphere.
+Gordon was hosted at Duke by the Program in American Grand Strategy and affiliated with the Sanford School of Public Policy and the Fuqua School of Business.

-In addition, Gordon will deliver guest lectures, engage in events on campus, and mentor students.
-A three-time captain of the Duke women’s basketball team who graduated magna cum laude in 1980, Gordon will also engage with the Duke Alumni Association and with Duke Athletics.
+While a Fellow, Gordon also delivered guest lectures, participated in campus events, and mentored students.
+A three-time captain of the Duke women’s basketball team who graduated magna cum laude in 1980, Gordon also regularly engaged with the Duke Alumni Association and with Duke Athletics.

 The Honorable Susan (Sue) M. Gordon served as the fifth Principal Deputy Director of National Intelligence from August 2017 until August 2019.
 In this role, Gordon worked with the Director of National Intelligence to lead the Intelligence Community, focusing on advancing intelligence integration, expanding outreach and partnerships, and driving innovation across the Intelligence Community.